jujhars13/gurdwara-room-display-panels/provision/README.md

 # Provision an Ubuntu image

-To prevent as much clickops as possible when provisioning a bunch of these:
+To reduce clickops as possible when provisioning a bunch of these devices:
 @see https://www.jimangel.io/posts/autoinstall-ubuntu-22-on-raspberry-pi-4/

 Ubuntu 24